top of page

 Option 1: Parador de Tui

 A classic Parador Hotel in an older building.
 Great service.
 Superb reviews.
-It is further away than the option below although still a walking distance to the town center/ castle.
+It is further away than the option below although still a walking distance to the town center/castle.
+It is, however, closer to the Bridge that connects Spain to Portugal so this is an added bonus.

 Option 2: Luxury Private Rooms in La SIGRINA Tuy